DIDSR/BoneJ_Headless/README.md

 BoneJ Headless Plugins
 -------------------
-The code included in this repository will allow you to execute these common microstructure metrics:
+The code included in this repository will allow you to compute these common microstructure metrics:

 1. Thickness
 2. Spacing